feelpp/config/README.md

 You can run the configuration script
 `./configure` (yet experimental)

-This script will prompt a menu to automatise the follwing steps:
+This script will prompt a menu to automatise the following steps:
 - 1. Configure the hostname of the front-end.
 Create a file `/etc/hpcname` which contains the variable HPCNAME=\<machine_name\>.
 - 2. Create symlinks per installed modules in `modules/files/<machine>` from existing modules